Evolution through innovation: a new way to define company size

 Why does this matter?

 Our standards consider a company’s size because it’s a shorthand for their ability, potential impacts, and responsibility for global challenges.
-For example, we expect more from larger companies.
-But what does “larger” mean?
-What determines a company’s size?
+We expect more from larger companies.
+But what determines a company’s size?

-In the first public consultation in 2022, several stakeholders asked if other measures, like revenue or profit, had been considered.
-We also received feedback from the Standards Advisory Council and B Lab verifiers about the size ‘mismatch’ that outsourcing labor causes.
-In short, outsourcing can reduce the number of workers without decreasing other size measures, resulting in perceived mismatches.
+Already in the first public consultation in 2022, our stakeholders asked if other measures, like revenue or profit, could be considered.
+We also received feedback from the Standards Advisory Council and those verifying company performance against the standards about the size ‘mismatch’ that outsourcing labor can cause.
+Outsourcing can reduce the number of workers without decreasing other size measures, like revenue, resulting in perceived mismatches.

-We see across the B Corp community, and beyond, that the type and likelihood of said outsourcing varies by industry.
-In the clothing industry, manufacturing is nowadays almost always outsourced to countries with lower labor costs; a clothing brand rarely owns a factory.
+We see across the B Corp community, and beyond, that the type and likelihood of outsourcing varies by industry.
+In the clothing industry, manufacturing is usually outsourced to countries with lower labor costs.
+A clothing brand rarely owns a factory.
 In the food and beverage industry, it’s slightly more common for brands to own their factories, whilst the growing of ingredients is still usually outsourced.
 Across all industries, it’s common to outsource business services, like cleaning, security, and marketing.
 Crucially, as we enter into a new era of technological innovation, many parts of a business, like customer services, administration, and sales will change with artificial intelligence (AI).
 In this context, AI has the same effect as outsourcing.
 It’s a move that will see worker numbers decrease without revenue necessarily decreasing.

 Standards that tailor requirements based only on the number of workers are vulnerable to size ‘mismatches’.
 More importantly, this mismatch means that standards can inadvertently reward companies that outsource or use automation with easier requirements.